skyekshi/simple-google-clone/README.md

 - A web interface that accepts a user query in a text box, submits the query to the search engine, and displays the returned results to the user

 Due to resource limitation only a small set of websites are included.
 With more computing power, time, and space, and probably more complicated indexer (which I used Porter's Algorithm to enhance performance), and more fine-tuned retrieval function (modern models are not limited to the standard vector space comparison), a more powerful search engine can be created.
 Moreover, Google does a better job in crawling.

+A demonstration on local computer is possible with XAMPP server.
+However, one can always make their own choice.